gcp-development/event-streaming-platform/README.md

 transactions.</li>
 </ul>

-Fundamentally, a blockchain network have the following characteristics:
+A blockchain network have the following characteristics:
 <ul>
  <li>No Central Authority</li>
  <li>Verifiability and Auditability</li>